opentensor/bittensor-docs/docs/bittensor-deep-dive/component-breakdown.rst

 :code:`do_gossip (self)`
 +++++++++++++++++++++++++++++++++++
-Sends a gossip query to a random peer and :ref:`"sinks" <sink>` their response into the metagraph.
+Sends a gossip query to a random peer and records their response into the metagraph via a :code:`sink()` call.

 :code:`do_clean (self, ttl)`
 +++++++++++++++++++++++++++++++++++++++++++